CodeWithPraveen/labs-azureml-classification/README.md

 # Repository for the Classification ML lab

-Building a Classification Model with Azure Automated ML
+Building a No-Code Classification Model with Azure Automated ML

 ## Overview
 Learn to create a machine-learning model that can accurately predict the change for rain for the next day based on historical weather data using the classification technique.